gabrrrielll/real-estate-scraper/README.md

 - Spații Comerciale (Commercial Spaces)

 ### Category Mapping
-Map each category to a property type taxonomy term in WordPress.
+Map each category to a property status taxonomy term in WordPress.

 ### Scraper Settings
 - **Cron Interval**: Choose how often to run the scraper (15min to daily)